TekCookie75/TekCookie75.github.io/_posts/2024-10-03-Infrastructure-as-Code-gitea-meets-coreOS.md

 In the last section, we have introduced our minimal working descriptive model of our new infrastructure.
 Theoretically, from here on, we could install `podman`, `gitea` and setup all the required services and files we like by hand.
 However, there is a better alternative: Describing the desired state in the Ignition file!

-But before improving the model, remember how tiddly *Infrastructure as Code* is related with versioning.
+But before improving the model, remember how close *Infrastructure as Code* is linked with versioning.
 Hence, now is the perfect time to enable version tracking for our descriptive model we will build up in the next sections.
 Thus, create a new directory.
 For the sake of this lab I will simply name it `TekCookie-gitea`.
-In side this directory, we will initialize a new git repository.
+Inside this directory, we will initialize a new git repository.

 ```bash
 git init /home/TekCookie75/Projects/TekCookie-gitea